guimadaleno/twitch-soundpad/README.md

 ## Safety

 This is a simple tool intended to be used by a single streamer.
-This tool is not safe for production environments, as it stores data in the server.
+This tool is not safe for public/production environments, as it stores data in the server.